 You sit there quietly with the man for a few moments, but the extra-dimensional entities do not reveal themselves to you.
 You both chuckle nervously and the man resumes his musings as you finish up your meal.

 ...Or perhaps there are no other angles, no other creatures, except in our imagination.
 For they must be somewhere if we are talking about them, right?
-For my part, I find it a lot more entertaining to believe that anything coherent is possible, and if something is possible then it will necessarily happen in the fullness of time.
+For my part, I believe that anything coherent is real, that the things I imagine would maintain their coherence even outside my imagination, and therefore they really are out there and will make their presence known in the fullness of time.

 I was planning to have a drink outside.
 Would you care to join me and some of the other workers in the grove?